 Technology is increasingly automating the way railways are operated, and in some cases the movement of trains is controlled autonomously via the control and signalling systems rather than by the driver.
 An example of this is on the new Thameslink upgrade where “Automatic Train Operation” is due to be activated between St Pancras and Blackfriars from May 2019.

 Parts of the Paris and Barcelona metro networks use automation, as does the Docklands Light Railway.

 Is DCO safe?

-Further research that we published in July 2017 looked at six years' of data and found that safety levels are as good for passengers who board and alight from trains without a guard being present as they are for those using other services.
+research that we published in July 2017 which looked at six years' of data and found that safety levels are as good for passengers who board and alight from trains without a conductor or guard being present as they are for those using other services.
 This looked at the risk to passengers as they enter and leave train carriages and as the train departs from a platform when no guard is present and the driver controls the opening and closing of doors (DCO).
 The report concludes that levels of risk across all forms of dispatch are low.